 “Yesh,” I answer.
 I may be drunk.
 Fuck if I know.
 A drunk guy should be the last person you trust to make a judgement call about anything.

-Toto gathers up my empty glasses and shakes his head at me.
-He is still smiling.
+Toto gathers up my empties and shakes his head.
+He’s still smiling.
 It’s vaguely unnerving.